redmod-team/profit/README.md

 new simulation runs locally or on a cluster.
 Results can be explored and checked visually in a web frontend.

-Telling `profit` how to interact with your existing simulations is easy and requires no changes in your existing code.
+Telling proFit how to interact with your existing simulations is easy and requires no changes in your existing code.
 Current functionality covers uncertainty quantification via polynomial chaos expansion with [chaospy](https://github.com/jonathf/chaospy) as a backend.
 Support for